joernio/joern/docs/content/importing/_index.md

 +++

 Code can be imported into joern in two ways.
-The program `joern-parse` can be used to create code property graphs and persist them in a format based on Google Protocol Buffer messages, or, `create-cpg` can be used to instruct joern-server to create a code property graph and make it available via the REST API.
+The program `joern-parse` can be used to create Code Property Graphs and persist them in a format based on Google Protocol Buffer messages, or, `create-cpg` can be used to instruct joern-server to create a code property graph and make it available via the REST API.